longturn/freeciv21/docs/General/Manuals/client-manual.rst

 ^^^^^^^^^^^^^^

-The :guilabel:`Tax Rates View` on the `Top Function Bar`_ shows what percentage of Gold, Science, and Luxury Goods your nation is set at. :numref:`Tax Rates View Button` shows an example of the :guilabel:`Tax Rates View` button.
+The :guilabel:`Tax Rates View` on the `Top Function Bar`_ shows what percentage of Gold, Science, and Luxury Goods your nation is set at. :numref:`Tax Rates view button` shows an example of the :guilabel:`Tax Rates View` button.

-.. _Tax Rates View Button:
+.. _Tax Rates view button:
 .. figure:: ../../_static/images/gui-elements/top-bar-tax-rates.png
   :align: center
   :alt: Freeciv21 Tax Rates View
   :figclass: align-center

-  Tax Rates View Button
+  Tax Rates view button

 Clicking on the :guilabel:`Tax Rates View` will bring up the :guilabel:`Tax Rates` dialog as shown in